yvanlebras/training-material/topics/ecology/tutorials/STOC-population-trend/tutorial.md

 ---
 layout: tutorial_hands_on

-title: Estimating the temporal evolution of community indicators measured with the french STOC (Suivi temporel des oiseaux communs, or temporal tracking of common birds)
+title: Estimating the temporal evolution of population studied in the french STOC (Suivi temporel des oiseaux communs, or temporal tracking of common birds)

 zenodo_link: https://doi.org/10.5281/zenodo.3339190
 questions:
-- Which biological questions are addressed by the tutorial?
-- Which bioinformatics techniques are important to know for this type of data?
+- This tutorial allow to estimate the temporal evolution of population not only of the french STOC but also of any species with a protocol producing the same kind of data.
+- None except modifying the name of your data file and the name of the column of your data file.
 objectives:
-- This tutorial allow to compute the indicator csi, cti and ctri per year and site, wich also correspond to community weighted means (CWM), and analyse their temporal evolution trend and create graphical vizualisation.

-- Estimate the temporal evolution of indicators or CWM and obtain a graphical visualization.
+- Estimate the temporal evolution of population and obtain a graphical visualization.
 - Estimate the quality of the calculation by the model.

-time_estimation: 1H
+time_estimation: 1H (depending of the size of the dataset, the 4th step could much more long)
 key_points:
 - As always, the calculation by the model depends on the quality of the input data.
 The model will be more accurate with more data.
 - Keep in mind that the conclusion of the analysis will also depends on the number of year you have in your data set.
-Be sure to have sufficient information on species responses to environmental changes before concludes.
+Some species have cyclical population evolution, and your data may not cover the entire cycle.
+For instance, you may observe a decrease while it is only temporary.
+Be sure to have sufficient information on species ecology before concludes.
+- Also, keep in mind that you need relatively large amount of data with that kind of models (generalized linear model and specification)

 contributors:
 - Byguel